 This section is intended to assist you with the initial set up and configuration of Solace Virtual Message Routers (VMRs) with common hypervisors and cloud services.
 After working through the information provided, you should be able to get a Solace VMR instance up and running and ready for messaging.

-The Virtual Message Router (VMR) is a software-based message router application.
+The VMR is a software-based message router application.
 The VMR resides in a container that is wrapped with a Linux OS to form a VMR virtual machine image.

 Solace offers the following types of VMRs:

 - Enterprise Edition: A full-featured commercial software product available through a paid subscription license.